 The discovery of DIY Punk Rock in high school offered freedom from the unreachable production values of Rush, Iron Maiden, etc. and even the brain numbing MTV.
 During my senior year in high school, it occurred to me that Hondo guitars and Peavy amps were good enough – if you had a mic and tape recorder, you could make something.
 One could even run a tape label out of a high school locker.

-After graduating from college, I had had access to several used record stores and an endless supply of used recorded materials.
-As such, I was able to fund and complete my first real studio, the Dead Chicken Ranch, which lived in the basement of our row home in Hampden, Baltimore.
+After graduating from college, I had had access to several used record stores and an endless supply of used recorded material.
+As such, I was able to fund and complete my first real studio, the Dead Chicken Ranch, which lived in the basement of my row home in Hampden, Baltimore.